pop-os/systemd/docs/CODING_STYLE.md

 - Reasonable use of non-ASCII Unicode UTF-8 characters in code comments is welcome.
 If your code comment contains an emoji or two this will certainly brighten the day of the occasional reviewer of your code.
 Really! 😊

+## Threading

+- We generally avoid using threads, to the level this is possible.
+In particular in the service manager/PID 1 threads are not OK to use.
+This is because you cannot mix memory allocation in threads with use of glibc's `clone()` call, or manual `clone()`/`clone3()` system call wrappers.
+Only glibc's own `fork()` call will properly synchronize the memory allocation locks around the process clone operation.
+This means that if a process is cloned via `clone()`/`clone3()` and another thread currently has the `malloc()` lock taken, it will be cloned in locked state to the child, and thus can never be acquired in the child, leading to deadlocks.
+Hence, when using `clone()`/`clone3()` there are only two ways out: never use threads in the parent, or never do memory allocation in the child.
+For our uses we need `clone()`/`clone3()` and hence decided to avoid threads.
+Of course, sometimes the concurrency threads allow is beneficial, however we suggest forking off worker *processes* rather than worker *threads* for this purpose, ideally even with an `execve()` to remove the CoW trap situation `fork()` easily triggers.

+- A corollary of the above is: never use `clone()` where a `fork()` would do too.
+Also consider using `posix_spawn()` which combines `clone()` + `execve()` into one and has nice properties since it avoids becoming a CoW trap by using `CLONE_VORK` and `CLONE_VM` together.

+- While we avoid forking off threads on our own, writing thread-safe code is a good idea where it might end up running inside of libsystemd.so or similar.
+Hence, use TLS (i.e. `thread_local`) where appropriate, and maybe the occasional `pthread_once()`.